A Brief History

 - 1969 - Ladies were admitted to the course.
-The second specialization in Social Work - Family and Child Welfare - was introduced
+The second specialization in Social Work - Family and Child Welfare - introduced.

-- 1970 - The training of teachers for the National Service Scheme in the colleges affiliated to all the universities in Kerala was started.
+- 1970 - Training of Teachers for the National Service Scheme in the colleges affiliated to all the universities in Kerala started.

-- 1971 - A ladies' hostel under the management of the Adoration Sisters was started
+- 1971 - Started Ladies' Hostel under the management of the Adoration Sisters.

-- 1972 - A research wing under the name Research Institute was set up
+- 1972 - A research wing set up under the name Research Institute.

 - Between 1969 and 1980 - specializations such as Family and Child Welfare, Community Development, Medical & Psychiatric Social Work and Social Welfare Administration were introduced to the programme.

 - 1980 - The Post Graduate Institute of Social Work was separated from Sacred Heart College, Thevara as an independent college with the present name of Rajagiri College of Social Sciences and affiliated to the University of Kerala.
 The Department was raised to the status of an independent college affiliated to the University of Kerala and the college was named as “Rajagiri College of Social Sciences”.